Quantum Groupoids and their Hopf Cyclic Cohomology: Motivation: Groupoid homology revisited

 As we see above, we are faced with a new structure which is not $\times$-Hopf algebra.
 Our aim in the sequel sections is to study such objects and define a cyclic theory for them (see Example \ref{groupoid1}).
-We understand also that the desired cyclic theory is capable to handle coefficients and the above cyclic structure $\t$ defines such a coefficients (see Remark \ref{groupoid2}).
+Also we observe that the desired cyclic theory is capable to handle coefficients.
+The above cyclic structure $\t$ defines an example of such coefficients (see Remark \ref{groupoid2}).